bombsimon/v-hashids/README.md

 reasonable test coverage where I compare to other implementations to ensure stability.
 If you find a bug, please report an issue.

-The version of `v` as of this writing is `V 0.1.29 99dd72e`.
-I intend to ensure everything will still be working when `V 0.2.0` is released.
+The version of `v` as of this writing is `V 0.2.1 c6099df`.
+I intend to ensure everything is working as long as possible.

 The code formatting is not my personal flavor but a result of the current state of `v fmt`.
 This will change according to my suggestion in [this